Is the Birthing Center connected to an abortion facility?

 I am seeing another provider, can he or she attend my birth at the Birthing Center?

 Providers credentialed by the Birthing Center can care for patients at this facility.
-Katharine Morrison, MD and Eileen Stewart, CNM are currently the only credentialed providers.
+Katharine Morrison, MD is currently the only credentialed provider.
 Other providers are encouraged to apply.

-I want to have my baby in the hospital, not at the Birthing Center—can I be cared for by Eileen Stewart or Katharine Morrison?
+I want to have my baby in the hospital, not at the Birthing Center—can I be cared for by Katharine Morrison?

 Our mission is to assist prepared patients to have a low-intervention labor and birth experience.
 Although we focus on out-of-hospital birth, we want to help all pregnant people in our community make the best decisions for their families.
 We can provide excellent referrals based on your needs and expectations, and occasionally our providers are able to care for clients who require hospital birth for medical reasons.